mr9d/yandex-praktikum-chrome-extension/readme.md

 ### Download all tabs

-Click the extension icon and click the “Download all tabs” button in the popup.
+Click the extension icon and press the “Download all tabs” button in the popup.
 The download will start soon.
-An archive will include all tabs' content and a screenshot of the current tab.
+An archive will include all tabs' content and a screenshot of the current screen.

 ### Share with Codepen

-Click the extension icon and click the “Share with codepen” button in the popup.
+Click the extension icon and press the “Share with codepen” button in the popup.
 You will be redirected to [codepen.io](https://codepen.io/) with your code in the proper tabs.

 ## Used technologies